xjtu-enre/ArkInsightICSE2026/Data/RQ2/micro-benchmarkB1/dependency/arkts_new_rules_relation.md

 let d = new D()

 console.log("Assign D to B")
-b = d // 合法赋值，因为B是D的父类
+b = d // Valid assignment because B is the parent class of D

-// 将b赋值给d将会引起编译时错误
+// Assigning b to d will cause a compile‑time error
 // d = b

 interface Z {